ahmwtcan/blackjack/README.md

 # mini-javascript-projects

-There ara some basic js projects for learning purpose
+There are some basic js projects for learning purposes